MIME::Types(3pm) - phpMan

 use MIME::Types;

-my $mimetypes = MIME::Types->new;
+my $type = $mt->mimeTypeOf('gif');

 DESCRIPTION

-e-mail and HTTP traffic, to indicate the type of content which is
+e-mail and HTTP traffic) to indicate the type of content which is

 MIME::Types and daemons (fork)

-If your program uses fork (usually for a daemon), then the situation is
+If your program uses fork (usually for a daemon), then you want to have

-initialized before you start forking.
+the type table initialized before you start forking.
 So, first call

 my $mt = MIME::Types->new;